 Many call center managers actively train agents and aren’t always able to watch the queue metrics in real-time.
 In this scenario, the manager can schedule an hourly or daily email with the details of the call queues, including average wait time, average entry position (into the queue), number of abandoned calls, or even maximum wait time.

-See Call Reporting and Analytics in Action
+Want to see Call Reporting and Analytics in action?

 The Switchvox business phone system puts you in the driver’s seat by giving you access to valuable insights into your callers.

 Take a look at Switchvox’s Reporting and Analytics features to learn more.